-The company is structured in three divisions, Road, Air hauliers, the company has achieved rapid expansion With headquarters in Hedehusene (near Copenhagen), & Sea, and Solutions.
-Its main activities lie within road transport networks in Europe, North America and South Africa, and its global air and sea freight forwarding most important ones being Samson Transport (1997), and agents globally.
-The company is listed on NASDAQ business.
+DSV is a Danish transport and logistics company offering With headquarters in Hedehusene (near Copenhagen), The company is structured in three divisions, Road, Air

+Denmark, and offices in more than 80 countries, DSV & Sea, and Solutions.
+Its main activities lie within road employs 56,000 people and collaborates with partners transport networks in Europe, North America and South OMX Copenhagen (Copenhagen Stock Exchange) and business.
 The group also has a growing contract logistics